suraj92nttdata/boilerplate-repo-api/README.md

 Mule API starter project template

-This Template API 2.0 is a mule api project template that you can use as a starting point for development of your own implementation.
+This Templates API 2.0 is a mule api project template that you can use as a starting point for development of your own implementation.

 Version 2.0 is configured to implement template as an Archetype, Maven archetype allow you to save time when a a new project is requiered